hacker-as-a-company/manifesto/COMMUNITY_GUIDELINES.md

    Comment on the issue or jump in the Discord thread.

 2. **Respect maintainers’ decisions**
-   A declined PR is not a rejection of you — only of code.
+   A declined PR is not a rejection of you, but only of code.

 3. **Communicate with clarity and kindness**
    No toxicity.
 No ego battles.

 4. **Credit authors**
-   Ideas, code, drafts — attribution matters.
+   Ideas, code, drafts  attribution matters.

 5. **Security first**
    - No sensitive data in commits